jrafa1607/Evaluation-of-Perceptual-Hash-Algorithms/README.md

 - [x] ParkDatabase (11 Images)

 ### 📊📝 About the Computational Vision Automations with Python
 - [x] <b>Perceptual Hashing Evaluation:</b> Calculate the 5 types of Perceptual Hashing of the Original Image: AverageHash, Crop-ResistanceHash, DifferenceHash, PerceptualHash and WaveletHash.
-After that, calculate the Hamming Distance between the 6 types of Perceptual Hashing and the Original Image.
+After that, calculate the Hamming Distance between the 5 types of Perceptual Hashing and the Original Image.

 - [x] <b>Distance Calc (Euclidean & Manhattan): </b> Calculate the Euclidean & Manhattan Distances between the results of Hamming Distance in the Perceptual Hashing Evaluation

 ### 📈 Additional Info about the Experiment
-- The folder Dados has the Hamming Distances Results Values.
+- [x] The folder Dados has the Hamming Distances Results Values.
-- The folder ImageDatabases has all the images used in this experiment.
+- [x] The folder ImageDatabases has all the images used in this experiment.
-- The folder Results has all info about Conventional Hash (MD5, SHA-1 and SHA-256), Prceptual Hashing and Hamming Distances Calcs.
+- [x] The folder Results has all info about Conventional Hash (MD5, SHA-1 and SHA-256), Prceptual Hashing and Hamming Distances Calcs.